 The College of Education and Human Development offers a PhD in Education with focus areas in Educational Leadership, Higher Education, Literacy Education, Prevention and Intervention Studies, and STEM Education*.

 The PhD program in Educational Leadership is for experienced educational leaders looking to stretch themselves professionally and academically and is designed to equip students with the skills and insights necessary to understand organizational dynamics and leadership in an increasingly complex world.
 Coursework is collaborative and takes place within our unique dual-cohort PhD in PreK-12 Education program, helping develop and strengthen students’ knowledge and skills as educators, critical thinkers, and researchers.
-Applications are not currently being accepted for 2020.
+Applications are not currently being accepted.

 The doctoral program in higher education prepares ethical, visionary, informed and competent programmatic and institutional leaders in increasingly diverse and technologically advanced colleges and universities.
 The degree provides mid-career professionals with the theoretical and practical frameworks to understand colleges and universities as complex organizations within the American social context, including foundations in leadership, law and policy, socio-cultural identity differences/diversity, ethical professional practice, historical context, research, and technological competence.
 Students develop advanced research skills to explore critical questions related to these areas through coursework, evaluating existing scholarship, and by conducting original research.
 Applications must be submitted by December 1, 2020 for Fall 2021 admission.